jacobmammoliti/jacobmammoliti.github.io/content/posts/gh-actions-artifact-registry-workload-identity.md

 draft: false
 ---

-Ever since GitHub announced Actions in 2018, it has been by go-to CI tool for personal projects.
+Ever since GitHub announced Actions in 2018, it has been my go-to CI tool for personal projects.
 I will say, I have been tempted at times to switch to other tools, such as Argo Workflows, but with GitHub Actions, there is native support within my GitHub repositories and I don't have to host anything.

 One switch I recently have made is to Google Artifact Registry from DockerHub to host my container images.
 With the combination of GitHub Actions, Artifact Registry, and Workload Identity Federation, I am able to push my images into a private registry without having to generate and store any long lived credentials.